tipagotto/java-core-concepts/README.md

 # java-core-concepts
-This repository holds java core knowledge for software engineers to crack interviews.
+This repository holds java core knowledge and some challenges (and its resolutions) for software engineer interviews.